-Fall Semester
+Fall Term

-Clinical Oncology and Anatomy for Medical Dosimetry (2 credits)
+Clinical Oncology and Anatomy for Medical Dosimetry

-An introduction to the multidisciplinary practice and science of oncology including a site-based description of disease and treatment strategy with a parallel introduction to human anatomy.
+An introduction to the multidisciplinary practice and science of oncology including a sitebased description of disease and treatment strategy with a parallel introduction to human anatomy.
 CT and MR imaging anatomy for radiotherapy treatment planning.

-Medical Dosimetry Practicum I (6 credits)
+Medical Dosimetry Practicum I